Soil and Human Health

 What To Wear

-- Closed toed shoes or boots that can get a little dirty.
+- Closed toed shoes or boots that can get a little dirty are ideal.

 - Check the weather forecast and dress appropriately.